Is WordPress Right for You?

 - I understand that my WordPress website will need ongoing monitoring and maintenance once it is built

-- I use at least five of these in a week (can be different ones each week): YouTube, ebay, Amazon, Yelp, Google Maps (or another online map service), craigslist, online weather information, online traffic updates, online banking, social media such as Facebook, Meetup or Nextdoor, PayPal or other online payment service, online calendar or appointment setting
+- I use at least five of these in a week (can be different ones each week): YouTube, ebay, Amazon, Yelp, Google Maps (or another online map service), craigslist, online weather information, online traffic updates, online banking, social media such as Facebook, Meetup or Nextdoor, PayPal or other online payment service, online news sources, online calendar or appointment setting

 Interpreting Your Results